ucldc/ucldc-docs/docs/dams/index.md

 </a>
 <br>(click to enlarge)

 The DAMS are hierarchically organized.
 We are at the root of the hierarchy, looking at a list of its contents.
 From here, click on 'Asset Library' to navigate into specific [project folders]({{ site.url }}{{ site.baseurl }}/docs/dams/organization/).
 Now you should see a list of all 10 campuses and UCOP.
 Navigate to the project folder for your particular campus.
 You will then see a list of project folders named for individual collections that we have loaded into the DAMS.
 Notice how the sidebar reflects where you are in the hierarchy.
-Feel free to explore the your campus' project folders -- and other campuses' folders.
+Feel free to explore the your campus's project folders -- and other campuses' folders.

 ### Key Elements to the DAMS interface: